labring/sealos/docs/5.0/docs/community.md

+---
+keywords: [Sealos, open source project, Kubernetes, Discord server, GitHub Issues]
+description: Sealos is an open source project driven by user participation.
+Join our Discord server, tweet at @sealosio, or create GitHub Issues for support.
+---

 # Community

 Sealos is an open source project that is driven by the participation of users and contributors.
 If you have questions or